Protoniac/Smoothing-Splines-and-Lagrangian-Parameter-Optimization/README.md

-# SmoothingSplines
+# Smoothing Splines and lagrangian parameter optimization

-Smoothing Splines and lagrangian parameter optimization This software generates smoothing splines using different algorithms :
+This software generates smoothing splines using different algorithms :
 1. By giving an arbitrary smoothing paramter p
 2. By caping the global error S tolerated which permits to deduce the optimal smoothing paramter p